TosbackCgusBridge-Bot/CGUs-versions/Earthlink/Privacy Policy.md

-**The EarthLink Consumer Privacy Policy dated December 28, 2012 has been updated from the October 31, 2003 version to address new technologies and applicable privacy laws but there are no material changes to EarthLink's privacy policies or procedures.**

 **1\.
 What does the EarthLink Consumer Privacy Policy cover?**

 This Privacy Policy covers (i) the collection, use and retention of personally identifiable information ("PII") from our customers and visitors to www.earthlink.net under the Consumer tab ("EarthLink Consumer Website") and (ii) your options with regard to that collection and use.
 The EarthLink Consumer Website and the services and products offered on or through the EarthLink Consumer Website are collectively referred to in this Privacy Policy as the "EarthLink Consumer Services".

 EarthLink is committed to protecting the privacy and security of your PII and will not share, sell or license your PII except in very limited circumstances as described below.
 All PII collected by EarthLink including, but not limited to, via the Internet, via any EarthLink Consumer mobile application, via mail or over the telephone is protected by the terms of this Privacy Policy.

 **2\.
 What is PII?**